benfogiel/StellarDeviceTesting/ReadMe.md

 1. Install dependencies:

    - Install Qt5 from [here](https://wiki.qt.io/Install_Qt_5_on_Ubuntu).
 Ensure that `$QMAKE` is set to your `/qmake` file path.
-   - From the root directory, run `pip install -r comm_program/requirements.txt`
+   - From the root directory, run `pip3 install -r requirements.txt`

    NOTE: If pip hangs during the installation of PyQt5, you may need to install it using the following command: `pip install pyqt5 --config-settings --confirm-license= --verbose`

 2. Run the program.
-From the root directory, run `python3 -m comm_program.comm_program`.
+From the root directory, run `python3 comm_program.py`.
 3. Click `Add Device` and enter a name for the device.
 4. Navigate to the `Connect` tab, input the IP address and port of the simulated device, and click `Connect`.
 If the connection is successful, the text at the top will change to `Connected to <device name> (<device serial number>)`.
 5. Go to the `Test` tab, enter a test duration, and click `Run Test`.
 The test data will be plotted in real time, and the `Save` button will be enabled, allowing you to save the data to a PDF file.